 Frequently Asked Questions

-The North Central Wisconsin Dislocated Worker Program helps individuals reenter the workforce after a layoff or business closure.
-The program provides a variety of career services typically provided out of the local job center.
+The North Central Wisconsin Dislocated Worker Program helps individuals reenter the workforce after a layout or business closure.
+The program provides a variety of career services typically provided our of the local Job Center.

 Who is eligible?

-Individuals who have been laid off due to downsizing or closure.
-Individuals should contact their local Job Center and register for the WIOA Dislocated Worker Resource Workshop to discuss their individual situation.
+Individuals who have been laid off dur to downsizing or closure.
+Individuals should contact their local Job Center and register for the WIOA Dislocated Worker Resources Workshop to discuss their individual situation.